felipefischel/streamlit-and-flask-data-dashboard/README.md

 ## Streamlit App

 The Streamlit app connects to the Flask API and retrieves data from it.
 It then displays this data in the form of interactive visualizations, allowing the user to explore the sustainability KPIs related to H&M. The app is divided into three tabs: Environmental Impact, Customer Insights, and Economic Performance.

-Here are screenshot of each tab:
+I also did some minor changes to the CSS of the Streamlit app so that it would addapt to the look and feel I wanted to achieve.

 ### This are the username and passwords currently allowed to login: